openPMD/openPMD-standard/STANDARD.md

   - `gridSpacing`
     - type: 1-dimensional array containing N *(float / REAL4)*
       elements, where N is the number of dimensions in the simulation.
-    - description: spacing of the grid points along each dimension;
-                   this refers to the spacing of the actual data that is written to the file, not that of the simulation grid.
-                   (The data written may be down-sampled, compared to the simulation grid).
+      - description: spacing of the grid points along each dimension (in the units of the simulation); this refers to the spacing of the actual data that is written to the file, not that of the simulation grid.
+(The data written may be down-sampled, as compared to the simulation grid).
     - examples:
       - In the case where `geometry` is `cartesian`, the dimensionality `N` of the array determines if the field data is 1, 2 or 3D.
 The